2013 AFC Beach Soccer Championship: Participating teams

 The organizers left three slots available and would announce who the three teams would be inside of two weeks after the draw.
 It was learned on 8 January 2013 that the Philippines have fielded a team to participate in the Asian qualifier.
 It was also learned that Afghanistan and Thailand will also participate.
 These newly-known entries have been indicated with a *.

 Group stage

-The draw to divide the teams into the following four groups was conducted on December 20, 2012, in Doha.
+The draw to divide the teams into the following four groups was conducted on December 20, 2012, in Doha, Qatar.
 The subsequent fixtures were determined on 10 January 2013.

 All kickoff times are listed as Qatar local time (UTC+3).